DiogoNeves/debate-this/README.md

 # McTone

-> Generate speech and control the output emotional tone using ElevenLabs.
+> Generate speech with controlled emotional tone, using ElevenLabs.

-This project demonstrates a technique to achieve more control over the emotional text-to-speech output by explicitly describing the dialogue and post-processing the audio.
+McTone demonstrates how to generate natural, emotion-driven text-to-speech by combining descriptive prompts and audio post-processing.
+This technique offers simple yet powerful control over the tone and delivery of generated speech.

 **Watch the full video:** _coming soon!_